 “I’m really excited.
 A little disoriented, but really excited.”

-Point is, Sophia and her creators have been very busy raising awareness about the future of artificial intelligence, and making us question just how robots will fit into society going forward.
+Sophia and her creators have been very busy raising awareness about the future of artificial intelligence, and making us question just how robots will fit into society going forward.
 Will they be treated as people if and when the time comes?
 Will they have the same rights?
 And just how advanced can Sophia ultimately become?

 You’re The Puppet!

-She even recently appeared on the cover of Britain’s Stylist Magazine.
+Sophia also recently appeared on the cover of Britain’s Stylist Magazine.
 But not everything is sunshine and rainbows for this particular robot.

-Let’s just say, some are not impressed.
+Let’s just say, some aren’t impressed.

 Facebook’s head of AI research Yann LeCun, for example, believes Sophia the Robot is “deceptive.”
 Actually, he took it a bit further, writing that she’s a “sophisticated puppet” in a Facebook post earlier this month.
 Not before sharing his thoughts on Twitter, of course.